Easy Steakhouse Bread: Tall, Dark, and Handsome Mini-Loaves

 What’s funny is that after all these years, the bread was what I remember most about my steak dinner.
 I’m betting the people you feed will remember this bread the same way.

-What is the secret ingredient that makes this dark brown?
+What is the secret ingredient that makes this bread brown?

 The dark color comes from cocoa powder and whole wheat flour.
 But don’t worry.
 This bread doesn’t taste like chocolate.
 (Although chocolate in bread can be fabulous!)
 You could even call it honey wheat bread because it’s sweetened with honey.